 I was just about three years old lying down, probably dozing or daydreaming, in the backseat (no such thing as seatbelts!) of my parents 1940 Mercury.

-Loudly.
-In a few seconds, my father braked the car and quickly turned around in the first driveway we came to and we raced back home.
+In a few seconds, my father braked the car and quickly turned around in the first driveway we came to.
+We raced back home.
 I was vaguely aware of a change and a bit disappointed—no chicken and noodles with Grannie and Grampa that day.
 Back to my nap.

 I was too young to fully understand the whats and whys of that day.
 My mother simply told me that we had to turn around and that my father, who was teaching in the Army ROTC program at the University of Illinois, had to go back to the school for “something special.”